 Subject Science (Trilogy or individual Sciences - Biology, Chemistry, Physics) Exam Board AQA Overview The study of science at GCSE is taught in the three discrete strands.
 Biology, Chemistry and Physics.
 All students are taught by subject specialist teachers in all three sciences.
-The Trilogy course aims to give students a deeper understanding of basic scientific ideas, and provide them with the scientific understanding needed to progress to A-level studies in science.
-Throughout the course pupils will study the key elements of all three sciences as well as show practical competency through the study in detail of key practical tasks.
-These tasks develop planning, analysis, concluding and evaluation skills as well as giving pupils an opportunity to learn through experience.
+The Trilogy course aims to give students a good understanding of key scientific concepts and provide them with the scientific knowledge needed to progress to A-level studies in science. hroughout the course pupils will study the key elements of all three sciences as vell as show practical competency through the detailed study of key practicals. hese required practical tasks develop planning, analysis, concluding and valuation skills as well as giving pupils an opportunity to learn through experience.
 Some students will have the option of taking the Triple Science course where they will receive three individual GCSEs in Biology, Chemistry and Physics.
 This course is aimed at students who know they want to pursue a degree in veterinary medicine, medicine, or the pure sciences (Biology, Chemistry and Physics) specifically.
 Course Structure The course is linear with final examinations at the end of Year 11.
 There are two tiers of entry for the GCSE examination Higher & Foundation.
 Assessment In GCSE Science Trilogy, students complete six examinations: two in Biology, two in Chemistry and two in Physics.
 The results are combined to give the equivalent two GCSEs in Science.
 All examinations are equally weighted.
 In Triple Science there are two equally weighted 1hr 45 min exams for each course with defined content: BIOLOGY PAPER 1: Cell biology; Organisation; Infection and response; Bioenergetics.
 BIOLOGY PAPER 2: Homeostasis and response; Inheritance, variation and evolution; Ecology.
 CHEMISTRY PAPER 1: Atomic structure and the periodic table; Bonding, structure, and the properties of matter; Quantitative chemistry, Chemical changes; Energy changes.
 CHEMISTRY PAPER 2: The rate and extent of chemical change; Organic chemistry; Chemical analysis, Chemistry of the atmosphere; Using resources.
 PHYSICS PAPER 1: Energy; Electricity; Particle model of matter; Atomic structure.
 PHYSICS PAPER 2: Forces; Waves; Magnetism and electromagnetism; Space physics.
-Career Opportunities These GCSEs will lead onto numerous career pathways and further education options including medicine, sports science, physiotherapy, nursing, midwifery, teaching, finance, law, engineering, business Further Information Mrs L Hampson Ihampson@joycefrankland.org
+Career Opportunities These GCSEs can lead into numerous career pathways and further education options including medicine, sports science, physiotherapy, nursing, midwifery, teaching, finance, law, engineering, business.
+Further Information Mrs L Hampson Ihampson@joycefrankland.org GCSE OPTIONS